 - John Swenson wrote a short biography on his background at the end of Part 1 of the Q &A series about digital audio on AudioStream.com (By the way, Part 2 of that same series gives terrific insight into the thorny issues that lead to the development of the USB REGEN—highly recommended reading!)
 Over the years John has shared a great wealth of technical knowledge with the audiophile and DIY communities via many clear and detailed posts on ComputerAudiophile.com, AudioAsylum.com, and diyAudio.com.
 His user names are always the same as his real name, so his writings should be easy to find.

 - ACKNOWLEDGEMENTS: I wish to thank my friend, ex-partner at Hovland Company, and mentor of 36 years, Jeffrey Tonkin.
 As president and chief industrial designer, all of the immensely beautiful Hovland Company products you may have seen on the covers of audio magazines (and many that never came to be), emanated from his pen and computer.
-He is now back in the architecture field, but in the past year he generously loaned his talents, time and CAD expertise to help realize each of the UpTone Audio products.
+He is now back in the architecture field, but continues to generously loan his talents, time and CAD expertise to help realize each of the UpTone Audio products.

 CES Las Vegas, 2006 (Me with a pair of Hovland Stratos amps)